ryohonda-hub/END-AMR-Asia/latest/job_submission/README_en_jobsubmission.md

 $ ls -l
 ```
 If the fourth character is `x` (e.g., `-rwxr--r--`), the file is executable.
+By default, regular files have the permission `-rw-r--r--`, which does not include execute permission (`x`).
+Follow the steps below to change the permission of the script you created.

 ### Add Execute Permission
 Before running, add execute permission for the script owner (`u`):